 Are you suffering from symptoms of bronchitis?
-Don’t take a chance and wait for it to go away, visit SignatureCare Emergency Center today.
-Our trained emergency room staff will diagnose your bronchitis and provide treatment in our clean, fast, state-of-the-art facilities.
+Don’t take a chance and wait for it to go away, visit SignatureCare Emergency Center’s 24-hour ER today.
+Our trained emergency room staff will diagnose your respiratory illness and provide treatment in our clean, fast, state-of-the-art facilities.

-Common Causes of Bronchitis:
+Common Causes of Acute Bronchitis:

-Acute Bronchitis – Acute bronchitis occurs when bronchial tubes in the lungs are inflamed for a short period of time, usually between 1 to 3 weeks.
-Symptoms of acute bronchitis include coughing, shortness of breath, wheezing and fever.
-There are three main causes of acute bronchitis.
+Acute bronchitis occurs when bronchial tubes in the lungs are inflamed for a short period of time, usually between 1 to 3 weeks.
+Symptoms include coughing, shortness of breath, wheezing and fever.

 Industrial pollution – Dust, smoke and other particles can irritate the bronchial tubes and cause them to swell.

-There is no cure for chronic bronchitis, but over-the-counter pain relievers, cough suppressants, humidifiers and steroids may help alleviate symptoms.
+There is no cure for chronic bronchitis, but over-the-counter pain relievers, cough suppressants, humidifiers, and steroids may help alleviate symptoms.

-Coughing up blood
+Are coughing up blood